vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/23_IN_THE_EDITORIAL_CHAIR.md

 was also capable of lifting up a pin.
 His genius was .at once comprehensive and subtle.

-The expression " old wine in new bottles '* is gene- rally an empty compliment.
+The expression " old wine in new bottles '* is gene###rally an empty compliment.
 Mr. Tilak's discussion of abstruse political theories, however, never struck his readers as something outlandish, something developed and prepared thousands of miles away and thence